Click here for direct access to the lists of future meetings – past meetings – and grants and fellowships with childcare options.

 The Swiss National Science Fundation covers childcare for recipients of their PhD and postdoc mobility fellowships (Switzerland).

-The Welcome Genome Campus carer grant helps with childcare costs at home or with an official provider on the meeting site.
+The Wellcome Genome Campus carer grant helps with childcare costs at home or with an official provider on the meeting site.
 Application to be submitted via their online form by the meeting/course registration date (UK).

 The West Virginia University Family Travel Program offers up to $800 per year for extra cost related to dependent care during professional travel.
 For postdocs and early faculty, no deadline.
 (WVU, USA).

 The Women’s Acadmic Fund at Queensland University offers maternity and carer funding to ensure work continues while on leave and to support attendance to conferences and meetings.
 It looks like the program might be closed ?
 (Australia)

 Contact me using the form below or on twitter